MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 ## What happens to legacy Microsoft Teams Commercial Cloud Trial licenses?

-As of mid January, 2020, eligible users can begin claiming the latest Microsoft Teams Exploratory Experience license.
+As of mid January, 2020, eligible users can begin using the latest Microsoft Teams Exploratory experience.
 All legacy Teams Commercial Cloud Trial licenses will be automatically converted to the new offer before their trial expires.

 ### Remove a Teams Exploratory license